mendix/docs/content/appstore/general/prepare-app-service.md

 {{% todo %}}[**Is there going to be an "app service" category added that will be available when uploading?
 If not, it is not clear what an "app service" is and what the purpose of this doc is while it consistently refers to "app services"**{{% /todo %}}

 **Versioning **

-- [ ] Component should work fine for the specified Studio Pro version it was marked as being compatible with
+- [ ] Verify the app service works well for the specified Studio Pro version it is marked as being compatible with.
-- [ ] Keep versioning pattern consistent in terms of naming and version numbers for your component
+- [ ] Keep the versioning pattern consistent in terms of naming and version numbers for your app service [releases](share-app-store-content#updating).
-- [ ] Also provide release notes
+- [ ] Provide [release notes](share-app-store-content#version) for the app service release.

 **Branding**

-- [ ] Screenshots should show the app in use, and not merely the title art, log-in page, or splash screen.
-They may also include text and image overlays
+- [ ] Make sure [screenshots](share-app-store-content#screenshot) show the app service in use (and not merely the name, login page, or splash screen).
+Screenshots can also include text and image overlays.

 **Usability**

-- [ ] Make sure inclusion of README snippet and USEME folders which helps the user on how to use the component
+- [ ] Include a *README* snippet and *USEME* folders that will help with using the app service
-- [ ] Make sure that there are no unnecessary dependencies bundled when exporting the module from the Desktop Modeler; for instance, if the module only mentions needing a jar file `fancystuff.jar`, but the userlib includes 10 other jar files ← these are unnecessary dependencies
+- [ ] Make sure there are no unnecessary dependencies bundled when exporting the module from Studio Pro.
+For example, if the module only mentions needing a *.jar* file named *ancystuff.jar* but the *userlib* folder includes 10 other *.jar* files, these are unnecessary dependencies that should be removed..
-- [ ] If you attempt to cheat the system (for example, by trying to trick the review process, steal user data, copy another developer’s work, manipulate ratings) your components will be removed from the Marketplace.
+- [ ] If you attempt to cheat the Mendix review system (for example, by trying to trick the review process, steal user data, copy another developer’s work, or manipulate ratings), your app services  will be removed from the Marketplace.
-- [ ] Keep updating your components on a timely basis or the components will be removed if not updated for longer period from Marketplace
+- [ ] Keep updating your app service on a timely basis.
+Your app service will be removed from the Marketplace if not updated for a longer period.

+{{% todo %}}[**Need a specific time period beyond general "longer period."**{{% /todo %}}

 **Setting pricing plan**

+{{% todo %}}[**Content to be added?**]{{% /todo %}}

 **Picking a license**

-- [ ] Customers using paid via Atlassian apps are subject the [Marketplace Terms of Use](https://www.atlassian.com/licensing/marketplace/termsofuse).
-Similarly, this agreement is between Atlassian and your app customers.
-Your customers agree to the terms when they purchase or use your app
+- [ ] Users using paid Atlassian apps are subject to the [Atlassian Marketplace Terms of Use](https://www.atlassian.com/licensing/marketplace/termsofuse).
+Accordingly, this agreement is between Atlassian and your app service customers.
+Your customers agree to the terms when they purchase or use your app service.
-- [ ] We have enabled onboarding and publishing of a Component without License.
-We are planning to onboard FSM solution with this strategy. i.e. Do no display License at all.
-Just add text under documentation mentioning “Commercial license terms applied” under ‘License’ Bullet Item.
+- [ ] We have enabled submitting and publishing app services without a license.
+In the documentation for your app service, state "Commercial license terms applied” under the "‘License" item.

+{{% todo %}}[**Verify above about no license**]{{% /todo %}}

-#### 5.2 Publishing Your App Service
+#### 5.2 Submiting & Publishing Your App Service

-When your app service is ready to be published to the Marketplace it is submitted to the Marketplace Governance team for approval.
-This is vital to maintaining high-quality Marketplace content and an improved overall user experience, and we’ve made it simple to trigger from within the Add Content wizard.
+When your app service is submitted to the Marketplace, [Mendix reviews it for approval](share-app-store-content#approval).
+This review is vital to maintaining high-quality Marketplace content and an improved overall user experience.

-The Marketplace Governance team’s mission is to manage the quality of content while keeping the submission process as frictionless as possible.
-They achieve this by maintaining this comprehensive set of guidelines, which when followed will maximise the chances of your submission being approved first time round.
-The more complex your app service, the more likely it is to require multiple approval iterations to get it into great shape but the Marketplace Governance team are on hand to advise you throughout the process.
+Mendix's mission in regards to thd governance of Marketplace content is to manage quality while keeping the submission process as frictionless as possible.
+We achieve this by maintaining the comprehensive set of guidelines above, which when followed will maximize your chances of being approved for publication right away.
+The more complex your app service is, the more likely it will require multiple approval iterations to get it Marketplace-ready.
+We are on hand to advise you throughout the process.

-## 6 After You Submit
+## 6 After You Submit Your App Service

-Once you’ve submitted your app service you can keep track of your submission by subscribing to receive status notifications and if you need more help you can contact the Marketplace Governance team.
+Once you have submitted your app service, you can keep track of your submission by subscribing to receive status notifications.
+If you need more help, you can contact the Marketplace Governance Team.

-**Step 6: Monitor Status and Usage**
+{{% todo %}}[**Is this contact really available?
+How?**]{{% /todo %}}

-Once your app service is available on the public Marketplace you can gain insights into its usage through the Subscription Overview in the Control Centre, and you can engage with Makers at they use it via My Marketplace Reviews.
+Once your app service is available in the public Marketplace, you can gain insights into its usage through the Subscription Overview in the [Mendix Control Center](/developerportal/control-center/).
+You can engage with your customers at they use your app service via [Reviews](app-store-overview#my-reviews).

-Marketplace Reviews - discipline of supplier comments

-## Brand Guidelines

-Use of Mendix logo
-Branded imagery sizes
-Legal requirements. credit lines trademarks

-## UX Design Guidelines

-Atlas
-Principles
-Themes
-Styles
-Fonts
+{{% todo %}}[**Notes with no content: Brand Guidelines, Use of Mendix logo, Branded imagery sizes, Legal requirements. credit lines trademarks**]{{% /todo %}}

+{{% todo %}}[**Notes with no content:  UX Design Guidelines, Atlas, Principles, Themes, Styles, Fonts**]{{% /todo %}}